How to create different types of histogram charts in Excel

 Histograms help evaluate visually where values are concentrated, what are the extreme values, and the generic shape of the distribution of the values.

 In the previous versions of Excel, to create a histogram chart, it was necessary to calculate frequencies of each item (interval) and create a column or a bar chart with two parameters: items and their frequencies.
-Excel 2016 offers several different ways to create histogram charts:
+Excel for Microsoft 365 offers several different ways to create histogram charts:

 - A histogram chart by categories (for non-numeric data) can be created using: